trntv/apis-list/README.md

 - [Nationalize.io](https://github.com/apis-list/apis-list/blob/main/apis/nationalize-io/nationalize-io.md) - Free API to check and predict the nationality of a name
 - [OpenAPI](https://github.com/apis-list/apis-list/blob/main/apis/openapi/openapi.md) - The OpenAPI Specification: a broadly adopted industry standard for describing modern APIs
 - [PageCDN](https://github.com/apis-list/apis-list/blob/main/apis/pagecdn/pagecdn.md) - PageCDN provides a state of the art opensource content delivery network that uses brotli-11 compression
-- [Pdfshift ](https://github.com/apis-list/apis-list/blob/main/apis/pdfshift/pdfshift.md) - An API to convert HTML/CSS documents to PDF.
-PDFShift is the reliable, Up-to-date and high-fidelity conversion API with no maintenance costs.
-Convert any HTML documents to high-fidelity PDF in one single POST request.
 - [Pixabay](https://github.com/apis-list/apis-list/blob/main/apis/pixabay/pixabay.md) - Restful API for searching and retrieving free images and videos
 - [PlaceGoat](https://github.com/apis-list/apis-list/blob/main/apis/placegoat/placegoat.md) - PlaceGOAT Tired of all these placeholder services that just cater to superficial celebrity worship?
 Missing farm animals in your design mockups?
 Have an unhealthy love of yelling goats?
 You are wel
 - [Placehold](https://github.com/apis-list/apis-list/blob/main/apis/placehold/placehold.md) - Contents1 What Is Placeholder